Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Arizona Performance Insights

-- The Wildcats are outscoring opponents by 24.6 points per game with a +246 scoring differential overall.
-They put up 92.3 points per game (second in college basketball) and allow 67.7 per outing (105th in college basketball).
+- The Wildcats outscore opponents by 24.6 points per game (scoring 92.3 points per game to rank second in college basketball while giving up 67.7 per outing to rank 105th in college basketball) and have a +246 scoring differential overall.

-- The 44.3 rebounds per game Arizona averages rank seventh in the nation, and are 14.6 more than the 29.7 its opponents collect per outing.
+- Arizona records 44.3 rebounds per game (seventh in college basketball) while allowing 29.7 per outing to its opponents.
+It outrebounds opponents by 14.6 boards per game.

-- Arizona connects on 7.8 three-pointers per game (151st in college basketball), while its opponents have made 8.0 on average.
+- Arizona makes 7.8 three-pointers per game (151st in college basketball), while its opponents have made 8 on average.

-- Arizona has committed 12.8 turnovers per game (261st in college basketball action), 1.8 fewer than the 14.6 it forces on average (43rd in college basketball).
+- Arizona has typically won the turnover battle this season, committing 12.8 per game (263rd in college basketball action) while forcing 14.6 (42nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.